Arr0way/arr0way.github.io/_posts/2024-04-06-httpx-cheat-sheet.md

 ![httpx logo](/img/httpx-logo.png)

-## What is HTTPX?
+## What is httpx?

-HTTPX is a fast and multi-purpose HTTP toolkit made by Project Discovery that allows running multiple probes using the retryablehttp library.
-It is designed to maintain result reliability with an increased number of threads.
-HTTPX can be used to obtain web server information, such as headers, pages and take screenshots of targets, perfect to validate http/https servers for large scopes on bugbounty programs or performing asset management / penetration testing.
+httpx is a fast and multi-purpose HTTP toolkit made by Project Discovery that allows running multiple probes using the retryablehttp library.
+It is designed to maintain result reliability with an increased number of threads. httpx can be used to obtain web server information, such as headers, download pages and take screenshots of targets. httpx is perfect for validating http/https servers for large scopes on bugbounty programs or performing asset management / penetration testing.

 * list element with functor item
 {:toc}

-## HTTPX Installation
+## httpx Installation

-How to install HTTPX:
+How to install httpx:

 {% highlight bash %}